fredderf204/apim-smart-loadbalancer-aoai/README.md

 ## Introduction

-This repo is designed to implement a Smart load balancing for OpenAI endpoints and Azure API Management.
+This repo is designed to implement a Smart load balancing for OpenAI endpoints and Azure API Management using [Terraform](https://www.terraform.io/) code.

 Please find the original article [here](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/smart-load-balancing-for-openai-endpoints-and-azure-api/ba-p/3991616).